 Who might use these indicators?

-The indicator of local economic impact, LM3, can be useful for all organisations in an area in need of, or undergoing, regeneration.
+The indicator of local economic impact, Local Multiplier 3, can be useful for all organisations in an area in need of, or undergoing, regeneration.
 Some of the indicators, e.g. around decreasing expenditure, will be useful for social enterprises that provide goods or services to people in need.
 Others, such as credit unions, will have a role in increasing financial literacy, decreasing people’s risk of problem debt or default, and increasing savings.
 These factors are listed below.

 Economic indicators at the individual level: